 Fugitive emissions from coal mining and handling (CH4 emissions) are a key category.
-CH4 emissions (Table 3.29) from the mining of lignite in 2019 account for 0.7% of total GHG emissions.
-Moreover, lignite mining is the third more important source of CH4 emissions (following enteric fermentation and solid waste disposal on land).
-A 47.3% decrease for the period 1990 - 2019 is observed.
-This decrease is attributed to the reduction of the use of lignite for electricity production in recent years.
+CH4 emissions (Table 3.29) from the mining of lignite in 2020 account for 0.4% of total GHG emissions.
+A 72.9% decrease for the period 1990 - 2020 is observed.
+This decrease is attributed to the gradual phasing-out of lignite-fired power plants in recent years.
+According to the NECP of Greece, there is an undergoing plan for the phasing-out of all but one lignite-plants by 2023.
+The remaining plant will be converted to NG by 2028.